AlexanderEllis/a2-clients/README.md

 Part of the testing is using multiple clients that do a handful of different things.
 I started with a general client that would do everything, but it got busy quick.
 We can break it down into multiple clients.

-All these clients share a ton of code but whatever.
+All these clients share a ton of code but doesn't really matter.
+More important that these all are easy to write quickly because the server takes forever.

 ## Clients: